 Every year Mayor Patricia Lock Dawson launches the Mayor’s Art Contest where Riverside high school students are encouraged to create a piece of art or a poem that celebrates Riverside!

-Students are to look to Riverside’s past, its present or imagine its future.
-Anything that inspires them to depict our beautiful city in art or words will work!
+Create a piece of art or a poem that celebrates Riverside!
+Look to Riverside/s past, its present or imagine its future.
+Anything that inspires you to depict our beautiful city in art or words will work!

-- Artwork & poetry must be submitted by Friday, April 14, 2023, and winners will be announced by May 5, 2023.
+1. All artwork and poetry must be submitted by Friday, April 19, 2024, and winners will be announced Tuesday, April 30, 2024.
 Artwork and poetry must be completely original and be accompanied by a signed submission form.
-A reception for the winners will be held on May 10, 2023 at City Hall.
+A reception for the winners will be held on May 15th, 2024, 5:00 PM at the Grier Pavilion at Riverside City Hall.

-- Digital art (artwork made by using computer software or other electronic devices) can be uploaded to: bit.ly/mayorsartcontest23.
+4. Digital art (artwork made by using computer software or other electronic devices) can be uploaded to: https://bit.ly/mayors_contest24

 For more information contact: